Fabxx/XPCE/README.md

 WantedBy=poweroff.target reboot.target halt.target shutdown.target
 ```

-This calls our sh script that plays the XP shutdown audio file, only in reboot/shutdown/halt events.
+This calls our sh script that plays the XP shutdown audio file BEFORE the signal kills every process.

-setup the `xp-play-shutdown.sh` script, again same as before, change the mpv path file and
+setup the `XP Shutdown.sh` script, again same as before, change the mpv path file
-place it where you want, then in `ExecStart` give the path to the sh file.
+then in `ExecStart` give the path to the sh file.

 now do:

-`sudo systemctl enable  /etc/systemd/system/XPShutdown.service`
+`sudo systemctl enable  /etc/systemd/system/XPShutdown.service` (enables service on boot)

-`sudo systemctl start  /etc/systemd/system/XPShutdown.service`
+`sudo systemctl start  /etc/systemd/system/XPShutdown.service` (shouldn't be needed if enabled)

 Now when you do one of the actions, the system will wait 2 second, play the audio and then shutdown.

-NOTE: If you do again the systemctl start command, you will hear the windows XP shutdown.
-To avoid so, delete
-the file created by the script `/tmp/shutdown.log`

-# Sounds - Part 4 (Sound theme pack)
+# Sounds - Part 5 (Sound theme pack for info, error, warning, ecc.)

 note, not all apps use these notification sounds, so not all app will produce a sound.